BeatrizAlvesCorreia/Tourist-Concentration-Zone-Managment/README.md

 ## Data Preparation
 Cleaning Tool: A Python script was developed to streamline the data cleaning process.
 Feature Engineering: Variables were selected and transformed to facilitate analysis for each objective.
-Modeling
-An LSTM neural network model was implemented to predict the number of people in specific grid areas.
+Modeling: An LSTM neural network model was implemented to predict the number of people in specific grid areas.
 The model was trained on data from January to June 2023 and evaluated for June 2022.

 ## Evaluation
 The model's performance was evaluated based on its ability to predict traffic patterns and tourist concentrations.
 Future work includes refining the model for better accuracy.